-5.3 Empowerment: World Vision UK actively works to empower beneficiaries and donors to understand how to use safely and appropriately, and avoid risks associated with, digital technology and social media.

-5.4 Prevention of Harm in Communications: World Vision UK is committed to compliance with all UK Data Protection laws in respect to all the Individuals' rights as set forth by the ICO (Information Commissioners' Office).
+- Individuals, parent, primary caregiver or guardian must be given information on how they can withdraw consent if they wish to do so. - 5.3 Empowerment: World Vision UK actively works to empower beneficiaries and donors to understand how to use safely and appropriately, and avoid risks associated with, digital technology and social media. - Prevention of Harm in Communications: World Vision UK is committed to compliance with all UK Data Protection laws in respect to all individuals' rights.
 We have an obligation to report and record the unauthorised disclosure and processing of sensitive personal data such as the name and location of beneficiaries.
 Such data should not be used on World Vision websites or in any other form of communication by World Vision.
 As the data controller we have the responsibility to ensure all materials and related data are processed lawfully.
 We are committed to storytelling that raises awareness of and promotes solutions to ending violence and abuse against children and adults.
-We take the following steps to prevent harm through communications, content gathering and marketing (including digital or offline photographs/videos/audio clips, stories, articles, or any other communication materials).

-- (a) World Vision UK discourages direct, unfacilitated, undocumented communication through social media without World Vision's knowledge between a sponsor/donor/visitor and registered/non-registered children and between employees/volunteers/other World Vision affiliates and registered/non-registered children.
-World Vision UK cooperates with World Vision Partnership and National Offices to provide reporting and response options so that sponsors, donors, visitors, beneficiaries, or their caregivers can report any incident(s) where either party feels uncomfortable or threatened. - (b) Sponsorship welcome packs, World Vision UK websites, domains and social media platform profile pages contain a legal privacy and confidentiality disclaimer with reporting options for safeguarding concerns or incidents. - (c) All external vendors who will be working with personally identifiable information of children (including photos/videos of them) must have a recent background check and signed Behaviour Protocols on file with World Vision UK.
-Contracts will reference World Vision UK's Data Protection policy.

-5.5 Prevention of Harm in Sponsorship: Sponsorship is implemented in a manner that keeps the safety of beneficiaries as the top priority.
-This includes training of staff to recognise, report and respond to potential abuse and harm, and the secure handling and storage of personal information and eventual disposal.

-5.6 Sharing of Sensitive Information: World Vision UK is committed to protecting information about (the) beneficiaries and their communities (families).
+We take the following steps to prevent harm through communications, content gathering and marketing (including digital or offline photographs/videos/audio clips, stories, articles, or any other communication materials). - (a) World Vision UK discourages direct, unfacilitated, undocumented communication through social media without World Vision's knowledge between a sponsor/donor/visitor and registered/non-registered children and between employees/volunteers/other World Vision affiliates and registered/non-registered children.
+World Vision UK cooperates with World Vision Partnership and National Offices to provide reporting and response options so that sponsors, donors, visitors, beneficiaries, or their caregivers can report any incident(s) where either party feels uncomfortable or threatened. - (b) Sponsorship welcome packs, World Vision UK websites, domains and social media platform profile pages contain a legal privacy and confidentiality disclaimer with reporting options for safeguarding concerns or incidents. - (c) All external vendors who will be working with personally identifiable information of children (including photos/videos of them) must have an Enhanced-background check on record with World Vision UK. - 5.5 Prevention of Harm in Sponsorship: Sponsorship is implemented in a manner that keeps the safety of beneficiaries as the top priority.
+This includes training of staff to recognise, report and respond to potential abuse and harm, and the secure handling and storage of personal information, and eventual disposal. - 5.6 Sharing of Sensitive Information: World Vision UK is committed to protecting information about (the) beneficiaries and their communities (families).
 We will not share information that is of a sensitive nature, such as health status or cause of death, unless we have been granted informed consent to do so (by the family).

-c.
-REPORTING
+C. REPORTING